MalloZup/ceph-open-terrarium/CONTRIBUTING.md

 # Extending images modules:

 When you add a new module, take care to add examples, doc for it.

-At moment we have only module for images and i think is the best way for it.
+At this moment, we only have module for images and I think is the best way for it.

 ## Create a new module for images: